germaniuss/liboauth/README.md

 - IMPORTANT Access token refresh functionality using the refresh token.

-- RELEVANT Simplification of the codebase to remove the use of tiny-json and
+- UNIMPORTANT Simplification of the codebase to remove the use of tiny-json and
 (if possible) libmicrohttpd